 As required by the CCR Rule part §257.90, BEC has a groundwater monitoring well system to evaluate the groundwater quality conditions near the Bottom Ash and Fly Ash Ponds.
-The monitoring system consists of recently installed monitoring wells, in addition to monitoring wells installed previously to conduct groundwater monitoring required by BEC's LDEQ approved solid waste permits.
+The monitoring system consists of monitoring wells installed previously to conduct groundwater monitoring required by BEC's LDEQ approved solid waste permits, and other monitoring wells installed more recently.
 A total of nine monitoring wells have been installed per applicable portions of §257.91.
 Locations of the monitoring wells can be found on Figure 2, and a table of monitoring well construction details can be found in Table 1.